nagendralbrce-087/KODBUD_WEB_DEVELOPMENT/TASK_8_WEBPAGE_ANIMATIONS/README.md

-# Animated Webpage
+# Task 8 - Add Animations to a Webpage

-## Project Overview
+## Objective

-This project demonstrates the use of CSS animations and transitions to enhance a webpage's user experience.
+The objective of this task is to enhance a webpage by adding animations and transitions using CSS.
+Animations improve user experience by making the website more interactive and visually appealing.

 ## Features

+* Responsive navigation bar using Bootstrap 5
-* Fade-in header animation
+* Attractive hero section with fade-in animation
+* Animated cards with hover effects
+* Smooth button transitions
-* Slide-up blog card animations
+* Slide-up animations for content sections
-* Hover effects with scaling and shadow
-* Responsive design
+* Responsive design for desktop and mobile devices
-* Modern UI

 ## Technologies Used

 * HTML5
 * CSS3
-* Google Fonts

-## CSS Concepts Used

-* Transitions
-* @keyframes
-* Transform
-* Animation
+* Bootstrap 5

+## Animations Implemented

+* **Fade-In Animation:** Applied to the hero section using `@keyframes`
+* **Hover Effects:** Added to cards and buttons using CSS transitions
+* **Slide-Up Animation:** Applied to content sections for smooth appearance

 ## Project Structure

-TASK_8_WEBPAGE_ANIMATIONS/
+TASK_8_ANIMATED_WEBPAGE/

 ├── index.html